 11a.m. – 12 p.m.

 Westinghouse Fountain, Schenley Drive

-Laps by Shelby and Mustang Marque and Patron Parkers.
+Laps by Marque of the year and Patron Parkers.
 The ceremony includes the

 Presentation of the Color Guard and the National Anthem.

 12 p.m. - 5 p.m.